techiediaries/ahmed-bouchefra/_posts/2019-12-13-send-http-get-request-for-consuming-a-rest-api-with-axios-in-ionic-app-based-on-typescript-and-react-hooks.md

-In this quick tutorial we'll see by example how to consume a third-party API using Axios inside an Ionic 4 project based on TypeScript and React project.
+In this quick tutorial we'll see by example how to consume a third-party API using Axios inside an Ionic 4 project based on TypeScript and React.
 We'll see how to:

 - Install and use Axios for sending HTTP GET requests in TypeScript and React,
 - Consume a third-party REST API,